KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-dice.md

 It is also useful as a demonstration to show how Crypto Conditions based contracts can leverage provably random entropy to enable blockchain-enforced real-time gameplay.

-`dice` is a simple gambling game, where one node creates a "house" contract, with seed funds and other parameters, and other users place bets within the indicated parameters.
+The Dice CC module is a simple gambling game, where one node creates a "house" contract, with seed funds and other parameters, and other users place bets within the indicated parameters.
 Winners and losers are determined through blockchain technology.
 This technology includes on-chain, consensus based, provably random entropy that derives from the activity of both the "house" and the users.

 The "house" node should be running the [dicestatus](../cryptoconditions/cc-dice.html#dicestatus) method at a regular frequency.
 This method resolves unfinished bets and generates new entropy utxos for the "house" contract.